mliezun/bierecode/README.md

 The repository includes a GitHub Actions workflow that builds the site, provisions the KV namespace with Terraform, and deploys everything to Cloudflare Pages.
 Configure these repository secrets:
 - `CLOUDFLARE_API_TOKEN` – API token with permissions for Pages and Workers KV
 - `CLOUDFLARE_ACCOUNT_ID` – your Cloudflare account ID
+The Terraform module detects whether the namespace already exists and will reuse it on subsequent deployments.
+This prevents failures when redeploying the workflow.